bransonf/US_Covid_Vaccination_Sites/README.md

 # US_Covid_Vaccination_Sites
 An Attempt to Aggregate Vaccination Sites for All 50 States (where available)

+*As of 1/23 have only found data for 19/50 states.*

-Note: https://vaccinefinder.org/ will also be aggregating these data as they become more available.
+> Note: https://vaccinefinder.org/ will also be aggregating these data as they become more available.

 ## Links to Websites Containing Data